 Below are short bios of the PALs involved in the Active Ottumwa PRC research project.
 Many of these members will continue to be active PALs for the Ottumwa community.
 Check for their classes on the Active Ottumwa Facebook page.

-Betty and Remmi Panlaqui
+Betty and Remi Panlaqui

 Brandy Vanderpol had many reasons to become a PAL.
 Among them, she says, “I like the idea of getting to converse with others and doing something to better our health at the same time.
 I have also been wanting to do something to get more involved with the community and what better way than to do it with something that betters each of us!”
 That dedication to health and her community led Brandy to start her own walking group.
 Her passion also extends to traveling!
 Each year she takes a trip with her husband to somewhere they have never been.
 She enjoys spending time with family, reading, bowling, Mahjong, and Sudoku.
-Join Brandy in getting active at one of her walking groups!

 Dana Overturf was promoting physically active lifestyles before she became a PAL.
 She first heard of Active Ottumwa while she was working as a fitness trainer at the YMCA.
 Her passion for helping people get fit and healthy, combined with the accessibility of Active Ottumwa, drove her to become a PAL.
 When Dana is not teaching classes, she enjoys spending time with her family, cooking, music, reading, going to growth groups (Bible Studies), and going on walks with her friends and family.
-Check out Dana’s Dance Fitness and Cardio Toning classes!

 Jo and Vern Slaymaker